How often will we meet?

 How long will I be in therapy?

 Recovery is highly individualized and varies depending on many factors.
 The length of therapy ranges depending on the nature of what you want to work on and the depth of work that most supports your healing.
-As much as I love my clients though, my goal is for you to not need therapy forever.
-I want you out there living your life and thinking a lot less about your body and food!
+As much as we love our clients though, our goal is for you to not need therapy forever.
+We want you out there living your life and thinking a lot less about your body and food!

 How much does therapy cost?

 Therapy is an investment in your life and future.
-I charge $140 for a 50-minute individual session.
-I have a limited number of appointments available at a reduced fee.
+Jenny charges $140 for a 50-minute individual session and Michelle charges $120.
+There are a limited number of appointments available at a reduced fee.
 Payment is due at the time of service unless we explicitly agree to a different arrangement.
-I accept payment by cash, check, credit card, or PayPal.
-I am very sensitive to the cost of therapy and encourage you to consider whether it truly fits in your budget before we start working together.
+Payment is accepted by cash, check, credit card, or PayPal.
 For more about what goes into a therapist’s fee, read here.

 Do you take insurance?

-I am an out-of-network provider.
-I do not take insurance as I value confidentiality and autonomy in our treatment.
-Many of my clients are successful in submitting claims for reimbursement by their insurance companies.
+We are out-of-network providers and do not take insurance as we value confidentiality and autonomy in our treatment.
+Many clients are successful in submitting claims for reimbursement by their insurance companies.
 Click here for more information on how to determine whether you have out-of-network benefits.

 Is what we discuss kept confidential?

-I will never acknowledge to anyone else that you are in treatment with me or disclose any details of our work together without your consent.
+We will never acknowledge to anyone else that you are in treatment at Home Body Therapy or disclose any details of our work together without your consent.
 The only exceptions to this are in the case of 1) immediate threat of harm to yourself or someone else, 2) suspicion of child or dependent elder abuse, 3) a court subpoena.

 Do you prescribe medication?

-I am not able to prescribe medication, but I am happy to coordinate care with your psychiatrist or other healthcare provider.
+We cannot prescribe medication but are happy to coordinate care with your psychiatrist or other healthcare provider.

 What if we’re not the right fit?

 Picking a therapist is an important decision and you are welcome to talk to multiple providers to determine who might be the best fit for you.
-I encourage you to read therapists’ bios, policies, blogs, and social media to get a sense of their philosophies and how they practice.
-I also offer a free phone consultation to answer any other questions you may have, with no expectation that you will schedule a session with me unless it feels like we are well matched.
+We encourage you to read therapist bios, policies, blogs, and social media to get a sense of their philosophies and how they practice.
+We also offer a free phone consultation to answer any other questions you may have, with no expectation that you will schedule a session unless it feels like you are well matched with the therapist.